Karen Bruno - Bel Canto Girl Choir

 Bruno has conducted the South Dakota All-State Children's Choir, numerous regional honor choirs, and is a past staff member of the Wisconsin School Music Association's Treble Honor Choir.
-She served for six years as the repertoire and standards chair for Children and Community Youth Choirs in the North Central Division of the American Choral Directors Association (ACDA), is a member of the VoiceCare Network, and serves on the committee advocating the Comprehensive Musicianship through Performance (CMP) method of teaching.
+She served for six years as the repertoire and standards chair for Children and Community Youth Choirs in the North Central Division of the American Choral Directors Association (ACDA), is currently the Wisconsin state repertoire and resources chair for Women's Choirs, is a member of the VoiceCare Network, and serves on the committee advocating the use of the Comprehensive Musicianship through Performance (CMP) instructional model.

 Bruno is a two-time recipient of WCDA's Five-Star Award, a recipient of Lawrence University's Pi Kappa Lambda award for excellence in music education, is a Rotary Scholarship Award winner, and was recognized by the Danbury (CT) Music Centre for providing outstanding musical opportunities for youth in the United States.
 Under her tutelage, Bel Canto was awarded Second Place in the national American Prize competition and has performed, by invitation, on state and divisional conventions of choral conductors.